bampli/book/model.md

 ## TPM Total Productive Maintenance

 The company's overall performance has intermediate indices that provide a selective and detailed analysis of the sources of problems.
-Masterfully, TPM has turned time into a decision support tool that brings together concepts as diverse as stopping machines, wasted labor, and faulty parts.
+TPM has turned time into a decision support tool that brings together concepts as diverse as stopping machines, wasted labor, and faulty parts.

 ![TPM](https://user-images.githubusercontent.com/86032/171900614-65f44b36-b1fb-446e-a0c6-eb1e28ca89cd.png)